 Copper was (and continues to be) a giant industry in Arizona.
 The scale of the mines and equipment at copper operations is difficult to fully understand.
 This hoist, at a Morenci copper mine, illustrates the enormous size of some of this equipment.

 Jerome, Arizona was a very remote, and very rich copper town perched on the side of a steep mountain.
+The town peaked in the 1920s with a population of over 10,000, with several thousand men employed at the local mines.

 Late gold discoveries in Oatman, Arizona would result in active gold mining until World War 2.